ta0kira/locking-container/readme.txt

 and FreeBSD)!
 This almost certainly won't even compile for other system types.
 It also requires a compiler that supports C++11 features.

-The header mutex-container.hpp contains the class 'mutex_container', which is a template that protects a single object using mutexes.
+The header locking-container.hpp contains the class 'locking_container', which is a template that protects a single object.
 The contents of the container are only available via proxy objects that ensure that the container is locked and unlocked properly.
 The main purpose of the container is to mitigate accidental failure to unlock the container when a thread is finished using it.
 A secondary objective is to isolate the locking logic from the container logic.

 There are a few lock types available.
 The default lock type allows multiple threads to read from the container at once, but to write to the container the